 There are several situations when splitting a class definition is desirable:

-When working with automatically generated source, code can be added to the class without having to recreate the source file.
+You can add code to the class without having to recreate the source file that includes automatically generated source.
 Visual Studio uses this approach when it creates Windows Forms, Web service wrapper code, and so on.
 You can create code that uses these classes without having to modify the file created by Visual Studio.

 {